jtarbz/capos/README.md

 The most basic concept behind capos is eliminating the delineation between kernel space and user space, removing security and protection in order to allow a user to have more complete access to the computer.
-This is not to say that security is anunimportant aspect of operating system design, but rather to highlight its restriction on personal computing.
+This is not to say that security is an unimportant aspect of operating system design, but rather to highlight its restriction on personal computing.
 In addition, capos should be as modular as possible with its procedures so as to allow for effective comparison and testing of different implementations for resource allocation, scheduling,